Rescued Donkeys

 Pictures were taken with her newest foal this year.

 Thank you Dr. Mary Ann Mann of Lewisburg, West Virginia for giving Dolly a good and permanent home.
+Updates from Mary Ann say that Dolly is doing great and is very much loved!

 Sambo in summer coat on left - right in his winter coat.